 18:30 - Everything was confirmed to be back online and functioning as expected, including the problematic VLAN that sparked this issue initially.
 The final update to our website and twitter account was published.

 Based on the events of yesterday, several improvements are scheduled for our operational procedures and network infrastructure design.

 - The out-of-band equipment failed.
-This made it necessary to send staff to the data center, delaying recovery.
+This made it necessary to send staff to the data centre, delaying recovery.
 The design of our out-of-band facility will be adjusted.

 - Although there is strict policy in place for change management, this policy will be improved.